sahandevs/JumpKingPlus/_docs/modding/configuration.md

 ### Credit
 <span class="do-i-need-it">optional</span>

-Can be found inside `<EndingLines>`, this contains an header as the title, an array of strings called `<People>`.
+Can be found inside `<EndingLines>`, this contains a header as the title, an array of strings called `<People>`.

 #### People
 <span class="do-i-need-it">optional</span>

 Can be found inside `<Credit>`, this contains a list of `<string>` for every person credited (or text per line).
-Usually don't add more than 5 strings per credit since it might look bad or even not work.
+Try not to add more than 5 strings per credit since it might look bad or even not work.

 If you have done this correctly, it might end up like this:
 ```xml